-See also the Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.
-Paragraphs 57-76 pertain to schools.
-There is specific statutory guidance for further education colleges.
+We understand our duties as written in the Statutory guidance on the Prevent duty 2023 (Updated March 2024), which explains our responsibilities under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism, specifically paragraphs 141-207 which pertain to Education.

-As a school we complete the Prevent Risk Assessment and Prevent Checklists as part of our Prevent Duty.
+The DSL works with the Prevent Officer to complete and review our Prevent Risk Assessment and Prevent Checklists as part of our Prevent Duty (The Prevent duty: safeguarding learners vulnerable to radicalisation.
+Support for those working in education settings with safeguarding responsibilities (Department for Education, October 2022).
 We ensure that staff training opportunities are built into staff CPD and the curriculum enables pupils to discuss issues of religion, ethnicity and culture, promoting fundamental British Values as part of our broader SMCS content.

-In LBTH the Prevent Education Officer is Iona.Karrman-Bailey Contact: Iona.Karrman-Bailey@towerhamlets.gov.uk
+In LBTH the Prevent Education Officer is Iona Karrman-Bailey: Iona.Karrman-Bailey@towerhamlets.gov.uk

-In LBTH all Prevent referrals related to children should be made through the Multi Agency Safeguarding Hub.
+In LBTH all Prevent referrals related to children should be made through the Multi Agency Support Team.

-32. CHILD-ON-CHILD ABUSE
+31. CHILD-ON-CHILD ABUSE